 I’m fortunate to love my day job, working with a great group of people doing great work at the University of Washington.
 Some of the projects I’m involved with include:

 Every March since 2006 I’ve created and hosted an Accessible NCAA Tournament Bracket for fans of the NCAA Men’s Basketball Tournament.
 In recent years that’s been expanded to include several new features like an up-to-date scoreboard and a tournament pool.
 It’s typically dormant until March, at which point I’ll begin to send out announcements.
-For now, I’m simply enjoying some great college basketball (Go Dawgs!
-Go Zags!
-Go Jayhawks!)
+For now, I’m simply enjoying some great college basketball (Go Boilers!
+Go Jayhawks!
+Go Zags!)

 I’m best able to truly experience Now when I’m making music, so I try to do that as often as possible.
 I’ve released three albums, which you can explore via my Music page.

 I reside in beautiful Cascadia, where old growth forests and glacial mountains meet the Pacific Ocean.
 Whenever possible I try to unplug and embrace my natural surroundings.
-I’m a proud and active member of The Mountaineers (founded in 1906) and Mount Baker Club (founded in 1911), and Whatcom Association of Kayak Enthusiasts (WAKE).
+I’m a proud and active member of The Mountaineers (founded in 1906), Mount Baker Club (founded in 1911), and Whatcom Association of Kayak Enthusiasts (WAKE).

 The world has many problems, and wherever there are problems there are (a) solutions, and (b) people working toward finding and implementing those solutions.
 None of us can fix the world alone, but we can all support each other.
 I’m currently a proud supporter of the following organizations: